ABOUT US

 Our Origin

-In 1899, a Vermont pharmacist created a balm to soothe cracked, dry cow udders.
-Word spread quickly, and nearby farmer John Norris bought the rights to market and sell the skin-saving salve.
-He launched the Dairy Association LLC and commissioned a green tin decorated with cows and red clovers – Vermont's state flower.
-And the rest is history...
+In 1899, a Wells River, Vermont pharmacist created a balm to soothe cracked, dry cow udders.
+Word spread quickly about this wonder-working “Bag Balm,” and John Norris traveled to Wells River and bought the rights to market and sell the skin-saving salve.
+To bring Bag Balm to market, Norris commissioned a green tin decorated with cows and red clovers – Vermont's state flower.

 1900s